SanderMertens/flecs/Manual.md

 This code may look a bit weird as it introduces a few things that haven't been covered yet.
 First of all, note how the `world` object is passed into the system through the `rows` parameter.
 This lets a system call Flecs API functions, as all functions at least require a reference to an `ecs_world_t` instance.
 Secondly, note how the system obtains the entity id of the currently iterated over entity with `rows->entities`.
 Finally, note how the `ecs_set` function is able to use the `Position` component.
 The function requires a handle to the `Position` component to be defined, or it will result in a compiler error (try removing the `ECS_COLUMN_COMPONENT` macro).

-This macro can also be used when a column uses the `ID` source modifier.
+This macro can also be used when a column uses the `EMPTY` modifier.
 For example, if a system has the following signature:

 ```
 Position, .Velocity